-Lupini seitan is perfect for those looking to make a homemade, meat-free alternative high in protein and low in fat and carbs.
+Lupini beans make a great high-protein seitan and are perfect for those looking to make a homemade, meat-free alternative high in protein and low in fat and carbs.

 Credit for this lupini seitan recipe goes to Natalie Mathews, whose original recipe can be found on her website, Fit Vegan Chef.
 If you visit her site, you will find other great high-protein recipes.